Gianpierre306/Chapter6/README(Problem3).md

 Suppose you want to deposit a certain amount of money into a savings account and then leave it alone to draw interest for the next 10 years.
 At the end of 10 years you would like to have $10,000 in the account.
-How much do you nee dto deposit today to make that happen?
+How much do you need to deposit today to make that happen?
-You can use the following formula, which is known as the present value formula, to find out: p = F ( 1+r)^n
+You can use the following formula, which is known as the present value formula, to find out:
+(p = F ( 1+r)^n )
 The terms in the formula are as follows:
 P is the present value, or the amount you need to deposit today.
 F is the future value that you want in the account.(In this case, F is $10,000.)